 A sump pump is installed in order to pump the water that has accumulated in the sump pump basin beneath a basement floor, before the water level rises and overflows.
 A sump pump check valve is installed to protect the pump and increase pumping efficiency, reduce power consumption and prolong the life of your pump.

-In this blog, we will explore the job of a sump pump check valve and the importance of installing one to eliminate sump pump short cycles, ultimately causing you to have a high electricity bill.
+In this blog, we will explore the job of a sump pump check valve and the importance of installing one to eliminate sump pump short cycles that could lead to premature pump failures.
 Let's take a look.

 What is a Sump Pump Check Valve?